 3 Actionable Tips to Build Massive Trust with Congruent Communication

 The question is … How?

-It starts by understanding one simple truth: two-thirds of effective, congruent communication is largely unconscious.
+It starts by understanding one simple truth about communication skills: two-thirds of effective, congruent communication is largely unconscious.

 While you likely have consistent, conscious control over the words you speak, your tonality and body language are primarily driven by the subconscious mind; or, put another way, by your mindset.